 Inspecting the Hinges

 The first step in identifying the problem is to inspect the hinges.
+Hinge problems on shower doors are very common.
 Check if they are loose, damaged, or corroded.

-Loose hinges can cause water to seep through the gaps, while damaged or corroded hinges can cause the door to sag, leading to water leaks.
+Loose hinges can cause water to seep through the gaps, while damaged or corroded hinges can cause the door to sag, leading to water leaks and potentially you may not be able to open or close the shower door properly.
 Tighten any loose screws or replace the damaged hinges as necessary.